sahithig1/capstone_greenhouse_emissions/README.md

 - Since there are multiple independent variables that may predict emissions, a **Correlation** matrix is generated to reduce and interpret data.
 - **CO<sub>2</sub> emissions_per_capita is considered target variable** as this is correlated to several predicting variables.
-- A correlation value of 0.5 is set as threshold to select the features: Energy use per capita, GDP per capita, GNI per capita, Urban Population %, Electricity Access %, Cereal Yield
+- A correlation value of 0.5 is set as threshold to select the features: Energy use per capita, GDP per capita, Urban Population %, Electricity Access %, Cereal Yield
 - Later, each selected feature is visualized with the target variable.
 CO<sub>2</sub> emissions per capita shows a strong linear dependency to Energy use per capita and non-linear relationships with rest of the features.
 - Since majority of features exhibit non-linear relationship with target variable, Machine Learning algorithms that can handle non-linearities are chosen.

 - How are you training your model?
+-   training and testing sets
+		.
+The training and testing data are split in 70:30 ratio.

+-
 - What is the model's accuracy?
 - How does this model work?
 =======